jojoboy992/jojoboy992/README.md

 * Interested in software engineering, UI/UX, and product development
 * Graphic Designer and Video Editor

+## Connect With Me

+Feel free to reach out if you'd like to collaborate on a project or discuss software development.

+Phone Number: +2347047000769
+TikTok and IG: Joetex coding

 ## Tech Stack

 ### Frontend